We provide grants and loans to support the construction of a new affordable housing project to a higher environmental performance standard.

 This funding supports measures to install physical infrastructure, to create new housing units that are designed to achieve net-zero-ready building energy performance.
 Projects working toward NZER/NZE can reach this target through a range of methods and building performance standards.
 These include, but are not limited to, Passive House©, LEED® Platinum, or Canada Green Building Council’s Zero Carbon Building.
 GMF does not require certification through any of these programs.

 To be eligible for funding, new construction projects are required to meet NZE/NZER standards.
+Specifically, buildings in most regions must target a net annual total energy use intensity (TEUI) of less than 80 kWh/m2 at project completion.
+Northern applicants may target a net annual TEUI of up to 120 kWh/m2.
 See application guide for more details.

 Time to complete projects